UEFA.com works better on other browsers

 Anterior cruciate ligament injuries

-In 2023, we set up an expert panel specifically focused on the health of female professionals, in particular, injury patterns that differ from the men’s game.
+In 2023, we set up an expert panel specifically focused on the health of female footballers across all levels of the game, in particular, injury patterns that differ from the men’s game.

-As a priority, the panel asked a group of leading experts and researchers composed of medical doctor’s, team physicians, physiotherapists, and former professional players to look into the greater prevalence of anterior cruciate ligament (ACL) injuries among women footballers.
+As a priority, the panel asked a group of leading experts and researchers composed of medical doctors, team physicians, physiotherapists, and former professional players to look into the greater prevalence of anterior cruciate ligament (ACL) injuries among female footballers.

-Our expert panel is also working on a consensus statement on ACL injury prevention and management.
-This will provide practical advice for everyone working in the women’s game, regardless of their level of engagement.
+All our projects will provide practical advice for everyone working in the game, regardless of their level of engagement.